top of page

 PhD Student

 Sarah is a sociologist and GIS analyst interested in studying the meaning-making processes individuals and groups engage in surrounding built and natural environments, and the shapes these negotiations take when there is a shock to the social-ecological system.
-She is also interested in analyzing the relationships between (1) the misleading ideology behind the nature-nurture dichotomy, and (2) governmental actions that lead to environmental injustice.
+She is also interested in analyzing the relationships between (1) the misleading ideology behind the nature-nurture dichotomy, and (2) governmental actions that lead to environmental degradation.
 Sarah received her MA in sociology and her BA in anthropology with a minor in geology, both from the University of South Alabama.

 BD20C7FA-EB3C-4E8E-9FD3-4704CD739EC3.heic